OpenDSA/OpenDSA/RST/en/FormalLang/FLIntro.rst

 expression, then you know whether to bother with trying to use regex tools to solve a given problem.
-Likewise, if you know the limits of the types of grammar supported by a given compiler generator like YACC, then you know whether you can use that tool to get your job done, or whether you need to go to the much greater effort of "rolling your own" compiler.
+Likewise, if you know the limits of the types of grammar supported by a given compiler generator like YACC or Bison, then you know whether you can use that tool to get your job done, or whether you need to go to the much greater effort of "rolling your own" compiler.
 This sort of question comes up often enough in the working life of a practicing programmer that you want to know when a tool will solve your problem or not.